FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 * [weapon_sporelauncher]({{< ref weapon_sporelauncher >}})
 * [weapon_uzi]({{< ref weapon_uzi >}})

+### Additional weapons

-There're also weapons added specifically to be configured (so the developer can configure their own guns):
+Some weapon classnames have been added specifically to be configured (so the developer can configure their own guns).
+These weapons are as well fully configurable:

 * [weapon_pistol]({{< ref weapon_pistol >}})
 * [weapon_pistol2]({{< ref weapon_pistol2 >}})